TOP 10 questions when choosing an anti-fraud system

 Pre-trained.
 In the third approach, an anti-fraud system is deployed without prior customization, to provide a company with almost immediate protection against fraud.
 However, at the same time, dedicated machine learning models are built to replace the generic solution within a couple of weeks to increase the effectiveness and accuracy of fraud prevention.
 This approach is especially advised for companies experiencing heavy fraud attacks – in need of instant help.

 Which approach will fit your company?

 To answer this question, one needs to first realize that customers behave differently, even within the same vertical, let alone geography.
-Customers of an e-shop selling toys in Argentina differ significantly from those of a toys e-shop operating in Poland.
-They use different payment methods, are used to different returns and exchanges policies, browse the website differently, and more.
+Customers of a retailer selling toys in Argentina differ significantly from those of a toys retailer operating in Poland.
+They use different payment methods, have different returns and exchange policies, browse the website differently, and more.

-Everything, from the frequency of shopping in the given e-store, and preferred product categories, up to the specific manner of navigating the website unique for each individual can deliver great, actionable insights that help prevent fraud with ever-increasing accuracy.
+Everything, from the frequency of shopping in the given ecommerce store, and preferred product categories, up to the specific manner of navigating the website unique for each individual, can deliver rich insights that help prevent fraud with higher precision.

 Let me start with a short explanation of what a profiler is, if you are not familiar with this term, yet.

-Profiler is a tool that allows you to collect and combine thousands of data points featuring every single individual interacting with the service: their hardware, software, network environment and behaviour.
+Profiler is a tool that allows you to collect and combine thousands of data points featuring every single individual interacting with the service: their hardware, software, network environment, and behavior.

 …as well as…

 By combining such pieces of information with the company’s internal and external data, one can receive a comprehensive digital profile of each and every user visiting the website.